Branná: Geography

 Branná is located about 21 km north of Šumperk and 64 km north of Olomouc.
 It lies in the northern part of the Hanušovice Highlands.
 The highest point is a hill at 842 m above sea level.
 The village of Branná is situated on a rocky cliff above the Branná River.

 History

 Branná (that time known under the name Goldenstein/Kolštejn) was founded around 1282 as a settlement on an old trade route to Silesia.
 The first written mention of the Kolštejn Castle is from 1325.
 The castle was probably built in 1308–1310.

-After the Battle of White Mountain, Kolštejn was confiscated from its owners and acquired by the House of Liechtenstein.
+After the Battle of White Mountain in 1620, Kolštejn was confiscated from its owners and acquired by the Liechtenstein family.
 During their rule, the town and the castle lost their importance.
 In 1918, the municipality acquired the castle.

 From 1938 to 1945, Kolštejn was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 In 1949, the name of the municipality was changed to Branná.